yoshito-n-students/gazebo_snapshot_tools/README.md

 # gazebo_snapshot_tools

-creates and restores a snapshot bagfile of link states from/to Gazebo simulator
+creates and restores a snapshot bag of link states from/to Gazebo simulator

 ## create_snapshot